amitha-max/VehicleServiceManagement/README.md

 # VehicleServiceManagement
 vehicle service centre management system
 The Vehicle Service Centre Management System is a software application designed to simplify and automate the daily operations of a vehicle service centre.
 Instead of maintaining paper records, this system helps in managing customers, vehicles, mechanics, services, billing, and service history all in one place.
+It provides a user-friendly interface where service centre staff can register customers, record vehicle details, assign mechanics, track services, and generate invoices quickly.
+The system ensures that all service records are stored securely, making it easier to check past service history and improve customer satisfaction.

 Table of Contents
 - Features